 100% Shetland wool warp and weft

-The woven cloth will be washed, woven and pressed, which we have found to create a beautiful handle with the Shetland yarn.
+The woven cloth will be washed, woven and pressed, to create a beautiful handle with the Fernhill wool yarn.

-Will be shortlisted by Bristol Cloth partners by September 2nd and exhibited in the Bristol Green Capital Lab space on Bristol's Harbourside.
-Throughout September the public will be able to nominate their favourite, contributing 25% of the final vote.
+Shortlisted by Bristol Cloth partners by September 2nd 2015 and exhibited in the Bristol Green Capital Lab space on Bristol's Harbourside.
+Throughout September the public were welcomed to nominate their favourite, contributing 25% of the final vote.

-The winning design will be chosen by a panel comprising representatives from the Bristol Cloth partner organisations and other local arts and creative industry institutions and businesses and the winner will receive a 5m length of the finished cloth in a prize-giving ceremony in the Green Capital Lab on the eve of October 28th.
+The winning design was chosen by a panel comprising representatives from the Bristol Cloth partner organisations and other local arts and creative industry institutions and businesses and the winner, Wendy Kotenko received the first 5m length of the woven cloth in a prize-giving ceremony in the Green Capital Lab on the eve of October 28th.